Fall2024CS584/Project1/README.md

 The directory has three files:
 Readme.txt file
-Linear Regression ElasticNet Regularization.ipynb ElasticNetReg.py
+elasticnet/test/Linear Regression ElasticNet Regularization.ipynb
+elasticnet/models/ElasticNetReg.py

 ElasticNetReg.py hosts the model, which has three methods.
     Fit method is used to train the model, and calculate weights and biases.